ianedwards-jpg/Heroku-React-Table-App/README.md

 If you wish to view your own JSON, you will need to update the URL within the Ajax call, as well as the "req" fields to match the data you are trying to map.
 You will also have manually modify the column titles to fit your JSON.

 ## Future Development

+In the future, I wish to modify the GUI so that a URL can be inserted and JSON added to the table via an on-screen URL bar.